rajatmodi62/OccludedActionBenchmark/README.md

 ## Updates
 ![Page 1](assets/little_dino.png)
+- `2024.10`:  Holy Moly!!
+GLOM works!!
+And it is in NeurIPS'24.
+We call it Asynchronous Perception Machines.
 - `2024.04`:  I wish GLOM could be made to work.
 Surely you are joking, Mr. Feynman.
 <div align="center">
 <img src="assets/dog.gif" alt="doggy boy" width="300" height="300">